LPYWendi/pythonworkshop/lesson2/Lesson2.md

 ## Introduction

-Please refer to [The Python Tutorial on flow control](https://docs.python.org/2/tutorial/controlflow.html) section 4.1 to 4.5
+Please refer to [The Python Tutorial](https://docs.python.org/2/tutorial/index.html) section 1 to 3

 ### Assignment 1

+Write a Python script to prompt user to enter the raidus of a sphere and compute the volume.

+Test Data:
+Radius of sphere : 0.75
+Expected Output :
+Surface Area is : 7.071428571428571
+Volume is : 1.7678571428571428

+### Assignment 2

 Compute the net amont the customer need to pay based on: